Christina1281995/arcpy_toolbox_sen2cube/README.md

 ## Installation in ArcGIS Pro
 Simply download the [Proof of Concept.atbx](https://github.com/Christina1281995/arcpy_toolbox_sen2cube/raw/main/Proof%20of%20Concept.atbx) and then add it to your ArcGIS Project as shown below.
-This toolbox was create for ArcGIS Pro 2.9.
+This toolbox was created for ArcGIS Pro 2.9.

 <br>